strimzi/strimzi-kafka-operator/HACKING-cli-image.md

 Finally, run the interactive shell mounting local directories you want to share with your container session as volumes.

 For example:
-* if using Kind for Kubernetes, you'll want to make kube configuration file available inside container
+* if using Kind for Kubernetes, you'll want to make the kube configuration file available inside the container
-* if using local Docker daemon over UNIX socket, you'll want to make the socket file available inside container
+* if using your local Docker daemon over a UNIX domain socket, you'll want to make the socket file available inside the container
 * typically you want to mount the local directory that contains your strimzi-kafka-operator project so that you can make changes using your locally running IDE
-* you may want to use local directory for storing downloaded maven artifacts (although I/O operations on mounted volumes might be slower than on container's private filesystem)
+* you may want to use a local directory for storing downloaded maven artifacts (although I/O operations on mounted volumes might be slower than on container's private filesystem)

 ```
 # set DEV_DIR to point to directory where you have your cloned git repositories